 I'll gather what resources I need to make this happen.
 As rabbit holes open up, I need to be able to stay focused on my plan for the allotted time.
 I can invite all hell to break loose afterwards.

 In the end, I'll have gotten over a hump that has held me back for several years, be better able to hold my own when jamming and performing with other musicians, and, most importantly, increase my own joy and spontaneity of play.

-What's your goal?
 How do you plan to achieve it?
 What will you do to triumph over your usual pitfalls?
 What are you rewarding yourself with?
 Be gentle and kind with yourself.
 Don't overload.
 Keep it simple.
 Keep it doable.
 Keep on it!
-I'd love to hear how you're approaching becoming the player you dream of being by the end of the year.
+I'd love to hear how you're taking steps towards becoming the player you dream of being.